 Omniglot: G can speak English, Arabic, French, German (Which some people says has an Austrian accent), Italian (With a Northern accent), Polish, Russian and Spanish.
 He says that he can speak Czech and Romanian.
 In "Allegiance", he can speak Turkish.
 But Sam chews him out for not speaking the right words.

 One-Letter Name: Due to the paperwork with his full name on it getting lost by the foster system.

 Cunning Linguist: If there's a foreign language the team needs, Sam probably has it.
-Thus far, he's demonstrated Arabic and Japanese (two particularly hard languages).

 Genius Bruiser: A former Navy SEAL and all around Scary Black Man.
 As previously mentioned he speaks three additional languages fluently and can handle himself in Farsi, and he has extensively studied sharia law and the Qur'an.
 Justified: They don't let Dumb Muscle into the SEALs.